skylight-hq/skylight.digital/_policies/intentional_communications.md

 ### Speak up when you notice exclusionary communication

-_“In the end, we will remember not the words of our enemies, but the silence of our friends.” — Dr. Martin Luther King Jr. _
+*"In the end, we will remember not the words of our enemies, but the silence of our friends."* — Dr. Martin Luther King Jr.

 Skylight supports an inclusive culture, and we strongly encourage you to immediately speak up if you witness or become aware of exclusionary communication.
 We recognize that this can be uncomfortable for some people.
 Nonetheless, we ask you to take on that discomfort.